One of my spiritual mentors often speaks thusly:

 What prevents us from experiencing these?

-Mental afflictions such as rage, jealousy, arrogance, greed, inconsideration, righteous indignation, etc., and karmic conditioning– the “residue” left in the mindstream from repeatedly enacting unskillful actions of body, speech, and mind, which, when met with particular external circumstances and triggers, force us to keep the wheel of reactivity turning endlessly.
+Mental afflictions such as belligerence, jealousy, arrogance, greed, inconsideration, hatred, etc., and karmic conditioning– the “residue” left in the mindstream from repeatedly enacting unskillful actions of body, speech, and mind, which, when met with particular external circumstances and triggers, force us to keep the wheel of reactivity turning endlessly.

-All mental afflictions issue from a mistaken perspective unrecognized as such; this is a fundamental and active misknowing, beyond just ignorance of the mechanisms that drive our misery.
+All mental afflictions issue from a mistaken perspective unrecognized as such; this is a fundamental and active misknowing, way of seeing; beyond just ignorance of the mechanisms that drive our misery.

 Where would I possibly find enough leather